Your credit report is meant to be an accurate, detailed summary of your financial history — however, mistakes happen more often than you may think.

 Several non-profit credit counseling organizations, like the National Foundation for Credit Counseling (NFCC), can help dispute inaccurate information on your record.

-The NFCC can provide financial counseling, help review your credit history, help you create a budget and even a debt management plan free of charge.
+The NFCC can provide financial counseling, help review your credit history and help you organize your budget or place you in a debt management plan free of charge.
 It also offers counseling for homeownership, bankruptcy and foreclosure prevention.

 As always, be wary of companies that overpromise, make claims that are “too good to be true” and ask for payment before rendering services.